-Beginning June 2001, bicycle racks will be available on the front exteriors of buses serving the #63 63rd and the #72 North Avenue & routes.
-Bicycles can be placed on bicycle racks during the normal hours of operation for each route.
-Racks accommodate two (2) bicycles at a time.
+Bicycle racks are available on the front exteriors of buses serving the #63 63rd &, #65 Grand, #72 North Avenue & and #75 75th & routes.
+Bicycles can be placed on the bicycle racks during the normal hours of operation for each route.
+Racks accommodate two bicycles at a time.

-- Alert the bus operator that you need to lower the rack.
-If another bicycle is in position, the rack will already be lowered.
+- Remove large baskets from your bike and place on the sidewalk.
+If you are concerned about the security of your bicycle, lock your bicycle's front wheel to your bicycle's frame before the bus arrives. - Alert the bus operator that you need to lower the rack.
+Lower the rack by squeezing the handle as shown in Photo A. If another bicycle is in position, the rack will already be lowered.
 If the bicycle rack is full, please wait for the next bus.
 Photo A - Lift your bicycle so it sits in the empty wheel well.
-If yours is the first bicycle to be loaded, place it in the position nearest the bus, with the handlebars pointing towards the curb.
+If yours is the first bicycle to be loaded, place it in the position nearest the bus, with the front wheel facing the curb.
+If yours is the second bicycle to be loaded, place it with the rear wheel facing the curb.
 Photo B - Swing the bicycle support arm over the front tire to hold the bicycle in place.
-Locks may not be used to secure bicycles.
+Locks may not be used to secure bicycles to the racks.
 Photo C - Board the bus and pay your fare.
-Your bicycle rides free! - When you come to your stop, get off the bus at the front and tell the driver that you'll be taking your bicycle off.
-The driver will make sure you're clear of the bus before leaving the stop.
+Your bicycle rides free! - When you come to your stop, get off the bus at the front and tell the operator that you'll be taking your bicycle off.
+The operator will make sure you're clear of the bus before leaving the stop.
 Never step into traffic.
 Photo D